xJeris/BC-School_District_Analysis/README.md

 ## Summary
 Overall the main driver of student success on standardized tests is a smaller school size, which implies a smaller class size, and more attention for each student.
+An increase in per student spending at larger schools did not have a visible impact on scores for those schools.